 Other Lantern-Making Classes in Hoi An

-If you’re one person or a small group, chances are you can just walk in and attend any of those classes without prior booking.
+If you’re a solo traveler or a small group, chances are you can just walk in and attend any of those classes without prior booking.
 Otherwise, it is better to book ahead to avoid disappointment.
 Most of the workshops have their own websites or Facebook pages through which you can make a reservation.

 I booked my class at Hoi An Handicraft Tours using the Klook app because it offered a special discount.
 You can also get cashbacks that you can use to offset your next purchase.

 Duration: 3 hours